Friden EC-130 & EC-132

 For further technical information visit Rick Bensene's excellent site - the Friden EC-130 at https://www.oldcalculatormuseum.com/friden130.html and the Friden EC-132 at https://www.oldcalculatormuseum.com/friden132.html.

 The photograph alongside illustrates the pace of electronic development.

 Singer took over Friden in the 1960s.

-Less than 10 years after the EC132 shown above the calculators had shrunk to pocket size (though this one is without the sqaure-root) and a fraction of the cost through the use of Large-Scale Integrated Circuits.
+Less than 10 years after the EC132 shown above the calculators had shrunk to pocket size (though this one is without the sqaure-root but does have a memory) and a fraction of the cost through the use of Large-Scale Integrated Circuits.